Shore Line East: Extensions

 In 2021, state lawmakers allocated $2.3 million for CTDOT to study an eastward extension to Westerly.
 Released in 2023, the study indicated that extending 12 weekday round trips to Westerly would have a capital cost of at least $245 million and additional annual operating costs of $25 million.
 With intermediate stops at Groton, Mystic, and Stonington, the service was estimated to attract 159,300 annual riders.
 The study also analyzed potential service to Norwich via the Palmer Line (New England Central Railroad mainline) with intermediate stations at Connecticut College/U.S. Coast Guard Academy and Mohegan Sun.
-Capital costs were estimated as at least $636 million and annual operating costs at $6.8 million, with 8-10 weekday round trips attracting 126,400 daily riders.
+Capital costs were estimated as at least $636 million and annual operating costs at $6.8 million, with 8-10 weekday round trips attracting 126,400 annual riders.
 Alternate expansion of Southeast Area Transit bus service serving both corridors was estimated to have capital costs of $9-10 million and annual operating costs of $4.1 million, with an additional 303,000 annual riders.